Batch predictions

 }

-Or, in case you want another version_id than the latest, supply your own.
+Or, if you want a version_id other than the latest, supply your own.

 # get to make sure it exists